How places are named

 What can be named?

-Under the Place Names Act 1994, features or areas of land, whether natural or artificial, can be named.
+Under the Place Names Act 1994, geographical features or areas of land, whether natural or artificial, can be named.

 Type of place